RolanDorisTech/gus-local-ai/ai-security/README.md

 Created for our YouTube community and released for everyone to use.

-If Gus helps you, consider subscribing to YT and starring the repository.
+If this helps you, please consider subscribing to our YouTube channel and starring the repository.